OpenGeoHub/spatial-sampling-ml/docs/resampling.md

 The dataset documentation indicates that from a total of 359 profiles, 210 soil profiles were sampled on a systematic, equilateral triangular grid with a spacing of 2.8 km between sites; the further 131 soil profiles are distributed more irregularly or on transects [@malone2009mapping].
-This is hence a hybrid soil sampling design but in general satisfying IID, and hence any subsample of these points should give an unbiased estimate of the accuracy.
+This is hence a **hybrid sampling design** but in general satisfying IID, and hence any subsample of these points should give an unbiased estimate of the mapping accuracy.
 We first prepare a regression matrix that includes all covariates, location IDs and we also add a spatial grid of 500-m size: